Flexible Bayesian Nonlinear Model Configuration: Bayesian Inference

-where the parameters $\bm\theta$ of a BGNLM for a specified model topology $\M$ consist of the regression coefficients $\{\beta_j,j:\gamma_j=1\}$ for the features included and, possibly, the dispersion parameter $\phi$.
-Assuming that the $\bm\alpha_j$'s are fixed (like in the three strategies described in Section \ref{sub:Estimate_alpha}) the BGNLM~\eqref{themodeleq} becomes a standard GLM in which either exact calculations of the marginal likelihoods are available~\citep[linear models with conjugate priors,][]{Clyde:Ghosh:Littman:2010}, or numerical approximations such as simple Laplace approximations~\citep{tierney1986accurate} or integrated nested Laplace approximations \citep{rue2009eINLA} can be efficiently applied.
+where the vector of parameters $\bm\theta$ for a specified model $\M$ consists of the regression coefficients $\{\beta_j,j:\gamma_j=1\}$ for the features included and, possibly, the dispersion parameter $\phi$.
+Assuming that the $\bm\alpha_j$'s are fixed (like in the three strategies described in Section \ref{sub:Estimate_alpha}) the BGNLM~\eqref{themodeleq} becomes a standard GLM in which either exact calculations of the marginal likelihoods are available~\cite[linear models with conjugate priors]{Clyde:Ghosh:Littman:2010}, or numerical approximations such as simple Laplace approximations~\cite{tierney1986accurate} or integrated nested Laplace approximations \cite{rue2009eINLA} can be efficiently applied.

-\subsection{Search through the model space}
+\subsection{Search Through the Model Space}

-In principle, calculating $p(\M|\bm y)$ requires to compute posterior probabilities for all potential models in $\MS$.
-Due to the huge model space, this becomes computationally infeasible for even a moderate set of input variables and a relatively small maximum depth.
-Therefore $p(\M|\bm y)$ is estimated according to